-Last week on The 100, things got pretty dicey - and we still aren’t even at the finale yet!
-After losing Jasper, Clarke flip-flopping her sketchy judgement calls and Octavia proving to be the truest warrior queen the earth needs, The 100 jumps into yet another chapter with chaos and conflict as we head towards the conclusion of the fourth season.
+Last week on The 100, things got pretty dicey -- and we still aren’t even at the finale yet!
+After losing Jasper, Clarke flip-flopping her sketchy judgement calls and Octavia proving to be the truest warrior queen the earth needs, The 100 jumps into yet another chapter with chaos and conflict as we head toward the conclusion of the fourth season.

-Bellamy and Clarke are on their way to save Raven, but have a chance to reconnect and try to move past their issues (Bellarke fans forget the whole ‘nearly killed you’ aspect.)
-The powwow is cut short when they hit something with the rover and Bellamy steps outside to see who he hit.
-The four are then ambushed by grounders who nearly kill the group until former problem child Echo saves the day with a nifty bow and arrow.
+Bellamy and Clarke are on their way to save Raven but have a chance to reconnect and try to move past their issues (Bellarke fans forget the whole ‘nearly killed you’ aspect).
+The powwow is cut short when they hit something with the rover, and Bellamy steps outside to see who he hit.
+The four are then ambushed by Grounders who nearly kill the group until former problem child Echo saves the day with a nifty bow and arrow.
 Echo (as it turns out) followed them to seek security in the lab Raven is located at, giving her an extra hazmat suit to protect from increased radiation.
-Emori coughs up blood shortly after and we learn that her helmet was broken during the scuffle - Murphy opts to give her is own (aww) but Clarke gives her own to test out her newly infused nightblood.
+Emori coughs up blood shortly after, and we learn that her helmet was broken during the scuffle -- Murphy opts to give her his own (aww), but Clarke gives her own to test out her newly-infused Nightblood.

 Overall Grade: 8.5/10

 This was a rather strong episode that made the series come full circle (return to space!).
 The separation of groups, merging of societies and notion of a space shake-up brings The 100’s energy back to its prime.
 With one episode remaining and consistently impressive episodes progressing towards the finale, The 100 remains the best sci-fi-influenced series on television.

 - Octavia making the hard decisions >